- Bouncy and quick

-This is the shoe for someone who wants “one running shoe on the go at a time.”
+This is the shoe for someone who wants to have just one running shoe in their "rotation."
 It excels as a daily trainer focused on easy runs and long runs.
 However, it can handle speed as well.
-Experts have thrown everything at it: fast 5k’s, marathons, recovery runs, and it has proven to be really versatile.
+We have thrown everything at it: fast 5k’s, marathons, recovery runs, and each time, it has proven to be really versatile.

 However, if you’re looking for a fast shoe, look at these Nike’s:

-Pegasus 37 has a comfortable and snug-fitting upper.
-Experts have said it “hugs nicely around the foot” and “disappears once you start running.”
-In case you find it too snug, worry not, it “stretches over time” and is “slowly breaking in.”
+The Pegasus 37 has a comfortable and snug-fitting upper.
+It hugs nicely around the foot and disappears once you start running.
+In case you find it too snug, worry not, the shoe's upper stretches over time.
+It feels structured but not constricting.

-Pegasus 36 also had this issue.
+The Pegasus 36 also had this issue too.
 While the pointed fin-like heel reduces stress on the Achilles, the heel doesn’t feel secure in general.
-The majority of experts have reported heel slipping which some managed with the lace lock.
+We kept having heel slippage but it was manageable through a lace lock.